Suspect in Louisiana theater rampage had history of mental illness

 In the request, Houser’s estranged wife, Kellie Houser, said she feared for his “volatile mental state” after he threatened to stop the wedding of his daughter and her boyfriend, according to court records.
 She said her husband was on daily medications for manic-depression and bipolar disorder at the time.

-Earlier, Houser was involuntarily committed to a hospital for psychiatric care, according to court documents.
+Earlier, Houser was involuntary committed to a hospital for psychiatric care, according to court documents.
 His family was concerned he could be a danger to himself and others, according to the petition.

+Craft, the police chief, said records indicated that Houser, who is white, had no arrests in the last 10 to 15 years, but previously had an arson and a misdemeanor arrest, possibly involving the sale of alcohol to a minor.

-Houser applied for and was denied a concealed carry-permit in Russell County, Alabama, in 2006 because of a domestic violence complaint filed against him by his wife in 2005 and an arson arrest dating back to 1989 or 1990, Sheriff Heath Taylor told reporters.
-He said Houser was known to have undergone treatment for an unspecified mental illness while in Alabama in 2008 and 2009.
+He was denied a concealed carry permit in Russell County, Alabama in 2006 because of a report or domestic violence filed against him by his wife in 2005 and a previous arrest, authorities said.

-In 2014, Houser was accused of vandalizing a home from which he had been evicted after a foreclosure but was not arrested in connection with that incident, the sheriff said.

 A LinkedIn page that appears to have belonged to Houser describes him as an entrepreneur with a specialty in investment management.
 He helped run two bars in Georgia from the late 1970s to 2000, the page says.
-His education included a law degree from Faulkner University, a Christian school in Montgomery, Alabama.
-The page also listed an undergraduate degree in accounting from Columbus State University in Georgia.
+His education included a law degree from Faulkner University, a Christian school in Montgomery, Alabama, and an undergraduate degree in accounting from Columbus State University in Georgia.

-Craft, the police chief, said Houser had been discussing “with a couple of businessmen” in town the idea of opening a two-minute automotive oil change service.

 Houser was a member of the conservative Tea Party, according to Tea Party Nation.com, and he was a guest host on a now-defunct political commentary show.